 Yes!
 The most important part of the registration form is the one sentence summary description of your work.

-We ask teachers and students to rate this one sentence description of your work, then use this to help select the scientists to take part in each event.
+We ask teachers and students to rate this one sentence description of your work, then use this to help select the scientists to take part in each activity.
 It’s therefore really important that your one sentence description explains what you do in a simple, interesting and accessible way that appeals to 13-14 year olds.

 Top tips for writing your one sentence description: